NCI-GDC/gatk-docker/README.md

 --help
 ```

-Thus, `docker run gatk:<version>` will print the help text of GATK.
+Executing `docker run gatk:<version>` will print the help text of GATK.

+Extra arguments after the image tag will be passed to `GATK`:

+`docker run gatk:<version> ValidateSamFile  -I input.bam -MODE SUMMARY`

 NOTE: the `4.2.4.1-no-entrypoint` image does not set a default entrypoint.